This Spritz Cookies recipe explains how to use a cookie press to make classic buttery shortbread cookies for Christmas. They're tasty, and SO pretty!

 - ¼ teaspoon baking powder

-- ½ teaspoon salt
+- ½ teaspoon sea salt or coarse kosher salt

-- 2 ¼ all purpose flour
+- 2 ¼ all-purpose flour

 Instructions